benjaminaschultz/base16-ipython-matplotlibrc/README.md

 To use these color schemes, you'll install this extension in the extensions folder of your ipython.
 You can find where your ipython directory is, run
 `ipython locate`

 You can copy the contents of this directory into your `extensions` directory in your base ipython directory.
-Once loaded, this extension can be loaded as any other ipython extension

 ```
 cp -r base16* ~/.ipython/extensions/.
 ```

+Once installed, this extension can be loaded as any other ipython extension

 Using the `%load_ext` magic: